vincenttommi/phase-0-pac-1-js-variables/README.md

 let pi = "the ratio between a circle's circumference and diameter";
 //=> Uncaught SyntaxError: Identifier 'pi' has already been declared
 ```
+**note:** in some browsers the console won't throw this error if you try the above code there.
+However, you will get the error when developing your app.

 Just like with `var`, we can still reassign a variable declared with `let`: